alaa091/ItemCountPlugin/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/alaa091/ItemCountPlugin?tab=MIT-1-ov-file) file for details.

+## Filnally
 **Enjoy using the ItemCounterPlugin, and feel free to contribute or open issues for any improvements or bug reports!**

 You can dm me thrrough Discord --> add me --> Mr.Alaa#0938